Meet the ArtistYear AmeriCorps Fellows!

 We are proud to introduce our 55 ArtistYear AmeriCorps Fellows serving as teaching-artists to 11,000 students in 51 low-income schools across Philadelphia, NYC, and rural Colorado!

-ArtistYear, enabling artists to dedicate a year of service to our country
+ArtistYear ~ for artists to dedicate a year of service to our nation

 “ArtistYear began as an idea among some of the world’s top performing artists — Yo-Yo Ma, Damian Woetzel, Margo Drakos, among others — to marry the power of national service with artistic talent.
 This big idea is engaging young people through the arts in learning the habits of citizenship — leadership, discipline, empathy and collaborative problem-solving — through a common language and enterprise.
 To no one’s surprise, ArtistYear has taken off and is expanding in Philadelphia, Colorado, and New York City.”

 “We believe that the collaboration of ArtistYear AmeriCorps Fellows with certified arts educators for the delivery of instruction will result not only in growth of the school's programs and arts implementation, but growth of all of the individuals involved.
 ArtistYear's meticulous approach to matching ArtistYear AmeriCorps members with schools and educators will provide foundations for program growth that can live well beyond the member's year of service.”

 “Every day we witness the power of the arts to transform children’s lives and are proud to partner with ArtistYear in extending that experience to more who cannot easily access this experience.
 The five ArtistYear AmeriCorps members joining us here this fall will bring to this community both the talent and the intention to make children’s lives better through art.
 We support this for our local families and also for all the communities to come who will benefit as this essential program grows nationally.”